eyedeekay/i2p.plugins.tor-manager/README.md

 ![Screenshot 2](screenshot-console.png)

-Linux: Usable, most things work.
+Linux: Usable, everything implemented works.
-Windows: Usable, most things work.
+Windows: Usable, everything implemented works.
-OSX: Unstable, untested, not usable, WIP.
+OSX: Usable, everything implemented works.

 Other systems are not targeted and should use a Tor binary built from source, provided by TPO or, their prefered package management system and not this plugin.